 Council will attempt to notify the person who lodged the submission of the date the matter is being reported to Council, Council's decision regarding the submission and reason for the decision.
-If you would like to be notified, make sure you provide contact details with your submission.
+If you would like to be notified, make sure you provide an email address with your submission.